MSc Advanced Computing

 Applying for the MSc in Advanced Computing

-Applications deadline is 31 July 2021; however, please be advised that we reserve the right to close applications before this date.
+Applications for the 2022/2023 cycle will open on the 04 October 2021.
+The deadline is 31 July 2022; however, please be advised that we reserve the right to close applications before this date.
 As such, we recommend applying sooner rather than later.
+How to apply.

 The MSc Advanced Computing requires candidates to complete nine modules over two terms.
 The degree programme culminates in a large individual project supervised by a member of staff in the department.
 The individual project runs over the summer term.